Line in the Sand Match: During the match

-Lead up to the brawl
+Lead-up to the brawl

-Hawthorn players were allegedly directed at half time—by club director Dermott Brereton, who played for the Hawks during the 1980s and early 1990s—to "draw a line in the sand" and take a physical stand against the Bombers to make it clear that they would not take the intimidation any longer.
-Brereton denied the allegation but admitted to advising senior players "to stand up to any Essendon aggression".
+Hawthorn players were allegedly directed at half-time—by club director Dermott Brereton, who played for the Hawks during the 1980s and early 1990s—to "draw a line in the sand" and take a physical stand against the Bombers to make it clear that they would not take the intimidation any longer.
+Brereton denied the allegation but admitted to advising senior players to "[not] stand for any physical stuff that [Essendon] will try to put over you" and to "fly the flag for yourself".

 Within the first two minutes of the third quarter, Mark Williams kicked Hawthorn's sixth goal of the match to cut Essendon's lead to 26 points.

 Following the centre bounce, several players were on the ground vigorously attempting to gain possession of the ball and clear it for their team.
 Mark Johnson of Essendon attempted to join in at a stoppage but was quickly removed by a number of Hawthorn players.
 This led to some wrestling and jumper punches amongst the players, with approximately 16 players in the centre square at the time.
 Channel Ten commentators said that the spirit was "bubbling over a little".

 A free kick was awarded to Hawthorn, and the ball was quickly kicked forward.
 The Hawks were unable to take a mark inside their forward 50, and the ball fell into Mark Bolton's hands, who was able to clear for the Bombers.
 He kicked the ball along the southern side of the ground with the aim of reaching Jason Winderlich, who, while attempting to mark close to the ground, copped a very hard knock from Hawthorn's Chance Bateman, possibly a knee or hip connecting with his head.
 A free kick was awarded to Winderlich, who was forced from the ground under the blood rule.

 The brawl

 A number of brawls broke out on the Great Southern Stand side of the centre square, with many players getting involved.
-Players tackled each other to the ground, threw fist- and jumper-punches and wrestled with each other, with Hawthorn's Richie Vandenberg and Lance Picioane particularly active, and Essendon's Adam McPhee, Mark Johnson and Justin Murphy were keen to respond.
+Players tackled each other to the ground, threw fist- and jumper-punches and wrestled with each other.
+Hawthorn's Richie Vandenberg and Lance Picioane were particularly active, and Essendon's Adam McPhee, Mark Johnson and Justin Murphy were keen to respond.
 As Winderlich continued off the ground in the arms of trainers, he was struck by Campbell Brown of Hawthorn, an act which was described by Essendon forward Matthew Lloyd after the match as "one of the most disgusting things I've seen on a football field".
 Channel Ten commentators described it as "the 1980s revisited", "unbelievable" and stated: "We haven't seen these sort of scenes for a long time in AFL football".
 Trainers, runners and some senior players were seen restraining and dragging their club's players away from opposition players, while McPhee had to be restrained and given marching orders from Bruce Connor, Essendon's head physiotherapist, to receive attention to a bloodied eye.